rogino/COSCNotes/COSC367/Week 01-02 Searching the State Space.md

 h(n) \leq cost(n, n^′) + h(n^′)
 $$

 That is, the estimated cost from $n$ to the goal must be less than the estimated cost of going to the goal via $n'$.
+Where $s$ is the start node:

 $$
 \begin{aligned}